MicrosoftDocs/architecture-center/docs/guide/infrastructure/wordpress-overview-content.md

 ### Remove unused plug-ins and themes

 You should remove unused plug-ins and themes from your WordPress installation.
-This step is important for keeping your WordPress website secure and optimizing its performance.
+This step is important for helping to keep your WordPress website secure and optimizing its performance.
 Even a plug-in or theme that you don't actively use can pose a security risk by providing an entry point for hackers to exploit vulnerabilities in outdated or unmaintained code.
 Also, having lots of plug-ins and themes installed on your website can slow down its performance by increasing load time and server resource usage.

 ### Offload static content away from the PHP processor